Dr. Louis D. Figueroa, Assistant Superintendent

 Danielle Blalock, Supervisor of Student Services

 Health and wellness in schools is an integral part of a child's success.
-Each elementary school is staffed by one full time School Nurses and the secondary schools have two.
-The Nurses monitor daily illness, basic first aid, daily medications, and prepare to respond to emergency situations, when the need arises.
+Each elementary school is staffed by one full-time School Nurses and the secondary schools have two.
+The nurses monitor daily illness, basic first aid, daily medication, and prepare to respond to emergency situations, when the need arises.
 They monitor Immunization Requirements, perform necessary screenings, and educate students on a variety of health and wellness issues.
-In addition, they attend I&RS and 504 meetings to support our philosphy of caring for the whole child.
+In addition, they attend I&RS and 504 meetings to support our philosophy of caring for the whole child.

 We strongly encourage you to keep in close communication with your School Nurse.
 Should anything change in your child's medical status, please reach out to your School Nurse directly.

 We try to prevent the spread of illness by encouraging frequent hand washing, proper diet and rest.
 Most importantly, we ask you to keep your child home when he or she is sick.
 We recognize that working parents aren't always free to stay home with sick children, but in the interest of all the children, we ask you to use good judgment and keep a sick child home.
 See below for specifics.